Holy Blossom Temple

 The Holy Blossom Temple is a Reform synagogue located at 1950 Bathurst Street in Toronto, Ontario, Canada.
 It is the oldest Jewish congregation in Toronto.
 Founded in 1856, it has more than 7,000 members.
-W. Gunther Plaut, who died on 8 February 2012 at the age of 99, was a long time Senior Rabbi for this synagogue.
-Notable members and supporters include Heather Reisman and Gerald Schwartz who made donations to create the Gerald Schwartz/Heather Reisman Centre for Jewish Learning at Holy Blossom Temple.
+W. Gunther Plaut, who died on 8 February 2012 at the age of 99, was a long time Senior Rabbi there.

 History

 Holy Blossom Temple was the merger of two congregations.
 The Toronto Hebrew Congregation was formed in 1849 by members from Germany (including Bavaria and Alsace), Bohemia, Great Britain, the United States, Russia, Galicia, and Lithuania.
 The Congregation conducted services in members' homes and founded the Pape Avenue Cemetery, Toronto's first Jewish cemetery.
 The congregation was known as the Daytshishe Shul because of its modern services.
 In 1856, Lewis Samuel, a Jewish immigrant from York, England arrived in Toronto along with 17 Jewish families from England and Europe and helped them organize the Sons of Israel Congregation.
-In 1858, the two congregations merged to form the Toronto Hebrew Congregation-Holy Blossom Temple.
-The Ontario Heritage Foundation lists Holy Blossom as the first Jewish congregation in Canada, west of the Ontario/Quebec border.
+The Ontario Heritage Foundation lists Holy Blossom as the first Jewish congregation in Canada, west of the Ontario/Quebec border..

-For the first 20 years of the Temple's existence, services, conducted in the traditional Orthodox manner, were held in a rented room over Coombe's Drugstore on the southeast corner of Yonge and Richmond streets.
-In 1876, the congregation built its first synagogue a block east to Victoria and Richmond Street.

 Barnett A. Elzas was rabbi at Holy Blossom from 1890 to 1893.